"I Quit My 'Sensible' Job As A Lawyer For A Spiritual Career"

 Semra Haksever, 43, an "eclectic psycho spiritual witch" in London, was a fashion stylist and editor for 11 years before she surrendered to her spiritual calling.
 "I’ve always been a very spiritual person," she says, remembering how she’d incorporate magic into her styling work by slipping artists crystals before they went on stage or by making them essential oil spells for self-confidence or heartache.

 At a crossroads in her life after quitting styling, Semra "asked the universe for signs and was gifted with a vision that I should follow a magical path and make candles with magic spells in them," she says.
-She now sells candles, potions, and more, and sees people one-to-one for spell sessions at her east London shop.
+She now sells candles (£30), potions (£15) and more, and sees people one-to-one for spell sessions at her east London shop.
 "I get to be creative and do something that empowers people and brings magic to the world.
 I took a risk and believed in myself and am being rewarded."

 For Giselle La Pompe-Moore, 31, a spiritual guide and meditation teacher in east London, a career in spirituality was a calling to help others, rather than a conscious choice.
 A former magazine beauty coordinator, Giselle says she had her first clairvoyant experiences as a child and has been manifesting for 15 years.
 "Spirituality has always been a part of my life and helped me to navigate my career, love life and everything in between.
 But when I reached burnout and felt down about the direction my life was headed in, I knew there had to be another way."